GROUNDING EXERCISES FOR ANXIETY

 10. Start Practising Mindfulness

-Thousands of people are keeping their anxiety disorders by using mindfulness exercises.
-It’s become a lot more popular in the west in recent years and looks like it’s going to stick around for the long haul.
+Thousands of people are calming their anxiety disorders by using mindfulness exercises.
+It’s become a lot more popular in the West in recent years and looks like it’s going to stick around for the long haul.

-Mindfulness is the number one grounding exercise for anxiety that I recommend simply because all the exercises done in mindfulness reconnect you with your surroundings and give you a sense of connection with the world around you.
+Mindfulness is the number one grounding exercise for anxiety that I recommend simply because all the exercises done in mindfulness reconnect you with your surroundings and can give you a sense of connection with the world.

 They are most effective when practised every day but can be learned easily.
 In fact, mindfulness has been shown to be as effective as anti-anxiety medication and other forms of treatment.
 You can read about it here.